 So, where my own Bandit 1200S demands a keyed, six-channel fuse block for two USB ports, one Powerlet connection, heated grips, Vololights and an air horn, my wife gets the simple convenience of one all-encompassing SAE circuit.
 That and one Powerlet port for her heated clothing is enough to enable all of the creature comforts she's requested.
 The Motopower 0609A waterproof USB charger kit answers the call and will be a regular go-to for future installations of similar need.

 What Wiring Adapters Have You Installed?

 There are a number of great power power products on the market.
 Which ones do you prefer?
 What do you like about them and why?
 Your input is invited.
-Post an article!
+Leave a comment!